Adrenal fatigue, more correctly described as ‘HPA-axis dysfunction’, is the most common scenario that I see as a Naturopath in a clinical setting.

 But when you’re experiencing one health problem after the other, when you’re snappy, irritable, and rundown all the time, you can be fairly sure that your adrenal function, and stress hormones, are having something to do with it.

 Chronic exhaustion is often the product of long-term stress, which commonly results in dysfunction to the HPA-axis (Hypothalamic-Pituitary-Adrenal Axis).

-In modern society, where stress and busy timelines prevail, adrenal fatigue is becoming more and more common, with many people finding it hard to get themselves out of bed, let alone get themselves through the day.
+In modern society, where stress and busy timelines prevail, this condition is becoming more and more common, with many people finding it hard to get themselves out of bed, let alone get themselves through the day.
 We’re relying more and more on stimulants such as coffee and alcohol to keep up going – but in the long run, this simply isn’t sustainable for our health.

 Your adrenal glands are two walnut-sized glands that sit above your kidneys.